 Once baking sheet is filled, give top side only of takhratha an egg wash.

 Bake at 325 until cooked/golden brown on the bottom.
 About 10 minutes.
 Once bottom is cooked, put the oven on broil.
-Broil until golden brown on top, about 10 minutes.
+Broil until golden brown on top checking every couple minutes. .
 Be sure to watch the takhratha as oven times may vary.

 Cooked takhratha can be stored in the freezer for up to 6 months, just reheat in the toaster oven.